‘Ray of Sunshine’: LASD Mourns Detective Who Died After Helping Pedestrian in Valley Village

 Leist is a 12-year veteran who was assigned to the West Hollywood station, Villanueva said.
 She left behind two sons, a 17-year-old and a 20-year-old who's currently serving in the U.S. Navy, according to authorities.

-Law enforcement officers escorted Leist's body on Sunday evening in a procession from Cedar Sinai Hospital to the coroner's office.
+Law enforcement officers escorted Leist's body on Sunday evening in a procession from Cedars-Sinai Hospital to the coroner's office.
 Villanueva described her as an outstanding detective.

 On Monday, mourners left flowers and candles at a makeshift memorial at the West Hollywood station.
 One note said, "You died to help somebody live."